 Minutes later, however, Ferdinand was dead and the course of World War I was set.

-The Aftermath And Onset Of War
+The Tumultuous Fallout And Onset Of World War I

 Austria-Hungary’s reaction to the assassination was swift and furious.
-They sent an ultimatum which called for an investigation into the assassination but the Serbian’s refused their terms.
+They sent an ultimatum that called for an investigation into the assassination but the Serbian’s refused their terms.
 The complicated system of alliances in Europe at the time meant that this refusal would trigger a war between not just the two states, but the entire continent.

 A week after the ultimatum was issued, Russia, Germany, France, Belgium, and Great Britain had all entered into the war that would change the world forever and leave Europe in tatters.